topolvm/enhancements/keps/sig-storage/0000-storage-capacity-scoring-of-nodes-for-dynamic-provisioning/README.md

 proposal will be implemented, this is the place to discuss them.
 -->

-We modify the existing VolumeBinding plugin to achieve scoring of nodes for Dynamic Provisioning.
+We modify the existing VolumeBinding plugin to achieve scoring of nodes for dynamic provisioning.

 ### Modify stateData to be able to store StorageCapacity

-We modify the struct of `PodVolumes` contained in `stateData` to score nodes for Dynamic Provisioning.
+We modify the struct called `PodVolumes` contained in `stateData` to score nodes for dynamic provisioning.

-The struct of `stateData` is as follows.
+The struct of `stateData` is as follows:

 ```go
 type stateData struct {